JoshAtticus/eyeMEI/DOCKER.md

 ## Architecture

-The Docker container runs two Flask applications:
+### Separate Container Architecture (docker-compose.yml)

+The recommended setup uses two separate Docker containers:

-- **Main Application** (Port 5000): The primary eyeMEI lookup service
+- **eyemei-app** (Port 5000): The primary eyeMEI lookup service
+  - Runs with 4 Gunicorn workers
+  - Isolated environment prevents conflicts

-- **Admin Panel** (Port 5001): Database management and lookup log review interface
+- **eyemei-admin** (Port 5001): Database management and lookup log review interface
+  - Runs with 2 Gunicorn workers
+  - Shares database volume with main app

 Both services run under Gunicorn for production-grade performance.
+This architecture eliminates the `GUNICORN_FD` environment variable conflicts that can occur when running multiple Gunicorn instances in a single process space.

+### Single Container Architecture (Dockerfile)

+The alternative setup uses supervisor to manage both services in one container.
+This is simpler but slightly less isolated than the multi-container approach.

 ## Data Persistence